rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Consider only playing the precip or humid arpeggios when mainseq is playing as extra seq can now be pitched down by 5 rather than 12

 Create better harp scales:
 Could use chordOffset to pitch up/down
 Could create array of random notes from entire chordSet